-For many small & medium businesses, managers are unsure whether implementing a CRM or SFA (Sales Force Automation) system is worth the effort and costs.
-When going through this decision for your business, there are many different questions to ask yourself.
-Everyone knows that the customer is a cornerstone of any business, and sales automation is what allows you to continue creating new customers, and to generate more business from your existing customers.
+For many small & medium businesses, managers are unsure whether implementing a CRM management or SFA (Sales Force Automation) system is worth the effort and costs.
+When going through this decision for your business, there are many questions to ask yourself.
+Everyone knows that the customer is a cornerstone of any business.
+Sales automation allows you to continue creating new customers and generate more business from your existing customers.
 The best sales force automation software has the capability to reduce the churn rate through its advanced management metrics.
 Furthermore, the features of sales force automation have everything you need to increase the customer satisfaction score of your company.

-Before we dive in to the top 5 reasons which your business should implement some form of online CRM or sales tracking system, let’s identify exactly what “Sales Force Automation” is.
-SFA (or Sales Force Management) systems are informative systems designed to help automate common tasks within sales processes.
-SFA systems are commonly integrated as part of a customer relationship management systems, such as Apptivo.
+Before we dive into the top 5 reasons why your business should implement some form of online CRM or sales tracking system, let’s identify what “Sales Force Automation” is exactly.
+SFA (or Sales Force Automation) systems are informative systems designed to help automate general tasks within sales processes.
+SFA systems are included as part of customer relationship management systems, such as Apptivo.
 The innovative CRM SFA tools of Apptivo are powered with advanced features that make them stand out from the rest.
-Some primary components of sales force automation management system include: lead tracking, sales lead process tracking, sales forecasting, order management, or a product knowledge base.
+Some primary components of sales force automation management system include: lead tracking, sales lead process tracking, sales forecasting, order management, performance analysis, or a product knowledge base.

 Top 5 reasons a Company needs Sales Force Automation